 The list of rights set this way applies to all users or groups located in this attribute, with the exception of system users and groups.

-A special exception is the system group "sys:Everyone", to which all registered users belong and which is applied when calculating effective rights.
+A special exception are:

+- The system group sys:Everyone.
+All registered users belong to the group.
+It is applied when calculating effective rights. - Inheritance of rights set on the attribute.